Here to help and support a new future

 The journey so far

-As part of the plan to re coup business losses and maximise profit on the asset the owner has made two applications for ‘change of use’, both for conversion into dwellings.
-Each time refused by West Berkshire Planning Department for good reasons.
+As part of the plan to re-coup business losses and maximise profit on the asset, the owner has made two applications for ‘change of use’, both for conversion into dwellings.
+Both applications have been refused by West Berkshire Planning Department for good reasons.
 An appeal followed, the campaign continued and thankfully the appeal was dismissed.

 We have only the one pub in our village, closed now for near three years.

 It once served to provide a valuable service for local businesses as a meeting venue and accommodation.
-But most importantly meeting the needs of locals , tourists as well as being a destination pub for quality dining, fine wine and ales.
+But most importantly meeting the needs of locals and visitors as well as being a destination pub for quality dining, fine wine and ales.

-Only a short lease has been offered to date, with terms offered on a ready to ‘open doors’ basis.
-We are aware that some serious investment would be needed due to the removal of key equipment and furnishings by the owner and being closed for some time now, is sadly in need of some repair and refurbishment.
+Only a short lease has been offered to date, with terms offered on ‘a ready to open doors’ basis.
+We are aware however that some serious investment would be needed, due to the removal of key equipment and furnishings by the owner, and being closed for some time now the pub is in need of some repair and refurbishment.

 To date, and despite great interest, the freehold has not been offered for sale.

-There has been some interest in the pub over the last year by genuine potential lessees.
+There has been interest in the pub over the last year by genuine potential lessees.
 Unfortunately and not surprisingly, none have come to fruition, due to unrealistic terms offered and a lack of willingness with the owner to negotiate.

 There is plenty of potential waiting to be realised in this beautiful and viable pub .
 That’s not just our opinion but that of some of the prospective lessees that we’ve spoken with.

 The pub’s importance to the area has been confirmed by meeting all the criteria of the local authority and achieving an Asset of Community Value (ACV) listing.

-We wish the owner success in what ever venture comes next, but we don’t want to pay for this by loosing our pub forever.
+We wish the owner success in what ever venture comes next, but we don’t want to pay for this by losing our pub forever.